fahrstuhl/diarium/README.md

 - Tags and search
   Done: Entries can be tagged
   Done: Search for one or more tags
+  Done: Search before, after or inbetween dates
-  ToDo: Search only on specific date or page
+  ToDo: Search only in specific page
   ToDo: Open search result in viewer
 - Cross platform
   Done: Linux